 GPU Mode

-KeyShot has the ability to harness the full GPU-accelerated ray tracing power of NVIDIA RTX with OptiX.
-Available for both real-time rendering and local render output, KeyShot’s GPU Mode allows GPU resources to be accessed with one-click to take advantage of multi-GPU performance scaling and the dedicated ray tracing acceleration hardware in NVIDIA RTX-capable GPUs.
+KeyShot Studio has the ability to harness the full GPU-accelerated ray tracing power of NVIDIA RTX with OptiX.
+Available for both real-time rendering and local render output, KeyShot Studio’s GPU Mode allows GPU resources to be accessed with one-click to take advantage of multi-GPU performance scaling and the dedicated ray tracing acceleration hardware in NVIDIA RTX-capable GPUs.
 You may toggle between GPU and CPU as needed.
-GPU raytracing in KeyShot supports the NVIDIA Maxwell microarchitecture found in the Quadro M6000 or GTX 980 and above.
+GPU raytracing in KeyShot Studio supports the NVIDIA Maxwell microarchitecture found in the Quadro M6000 or GTX 980 and above.

 Requirements

-GPU raytracing in KeyShot supports NVIDIA GPUs built on Maxwell microarchitecture and supports CUDA Compute Capability 5.2 or later found in the Quadro M6000 or GTX 980 and above.
+GPU raytracing in KeyShot Studio supports NVIDIA GPUs built on Maxwell microarchitecture and supports CUDA Compute Capability 5.2 or later found in the Quadro M6000 or GTX 980 and above.
 We recommend:

 • Graphics cards on the NVIDIA RTX platform with a minimum of 8 GB memory.